 With your money, you can’t really accomplish anything if you don’t know what you want and why it matters to you.
 Take the time to process this and get some clarity.
 It may be a reflection on your past finances or a conversation with your spouse about the future.
 For some, it may be a quiet meditation and for others it is just some time alone at your desk or a coffee shop.
 Whatever your process, this is your time to visualize what you want with your money.

 Step 3: Write it down

 If you have a vision for what you want to accomplish, you have to keep this in front of you.
-So much of our life is consumed in tasks that it is essential to create a reminder of the big picture.
 Many people use vision boards.
 I like to just brainstorm and write.
 I was once told that for a goal to be accomplished it must meet these 3 criteria:

 It needs to be achievable

 It needs to be written down